Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

+\end{widetext} Beyond the above limiting case the current can be calculated by numerically evaluation of (\ref{eq:CurrentNoGR}).
+The results for the $\sin\phi$-contribution $I_{0}$ and $\cos\phi$-contribution $I_{1}$ to the current and $\varphi_0$ obtained from these results are shown respectively in Figs. \ref{fig:I0I1hdep} and \ref{fig:Phi0hdep} as a function of the interfacial exchange field parameter $\gamma_{i}$ and different values of $1/l_{so}$.
 A decrease of $l_{\text{so}}$ weakens the suppression of the $\sin\phi$-contribution of the current $I_{0}$ as shown in Fig. \ref{fig:I0I1hdep}(a).
 Indeed, spin-orbit relaxation suppresses the effective exchange coupling of the ferromagnetic insulator and the normal metal, as discussed in the previous section.
+Therefore, for small $l_{\text{so}}$ the $\sin\phi$-contribution of the currents converges towards the zero-field value, as expected.
+The stronger the exchange field coupling, the stronger the spin-relaxation necessary to recover the current.

 Fig. \ref{fig:I0I1hdep}(b) shows the anomalous current $I_1$ as a function of the interfacial exchange field, $\gamma_{i}$.
-It shows a non-monotonic behaviour with a maximum.
+It shows a non-monotonic behaviour with a maximum at an optimum value of $\gamma_{i}$.
 Both the value of $\gamma_{i}$ for which $I_{1}$ is maximized and the maximal $I_{1}$ increase with decreasing $l_{\text{so}}$.
-This can be understood as follows.
-For small $\gamma_{i}$ the generated anomalous current is almost independent of $l_{\text{so}}^{2}$, and increases approximately linearly with $\gamma_{i}$.
-For larger $\gamma_{i}$ the generation of anomalous current is limited because there are less singlet pairs that can be converted into triplet pairs.
-Therefore, $I_{1}$ is maximized for $\gamma_{i1} \approx \gamma_{iw}$ defined in Eq. (\ref{eq:WidthI0andpeakI1}), which increases with stronger relaxation.
-Thus, for smaller $l_{\text{so}}$ the anomalous current increases over a larger range of $\gamma_{i}$ and attains a higher maximum.
+Indeed, for small $\gamma_{i}$ the generated anomalous current is almost independent of $l_{\text{so}}^{2}$, and increases approximately linearly with $\gamma_{i}$.
+For larger values , $\gamma_{i}$ suppresses the singlet and hence there are less singlet-triplet conversion and hence the SHE is less effective.
+The decay of the current due to $\gamma_i$ induced pair breaking can be weaken via spin-orbit relaxation.
+Thus, for stronger spin-orbit relaxation the maximal anomalous current is obtained for larger values of $\gamma_{i}$.
+If $d\lesssim l_{\text{so}}$ this leads to an increase in the maximally attainable anomalous current, as shown in Fig. \ref{fig:I0I1hdep}(b).
+However, if $l_{\text{so}}\ll d$, the maximal anomalous current is suppressed.
+Indeed, as explained in the analytical limit, in the presence strong spin-orbit relaxation the anomalous current only flows in a rather narrow region near the boundary with the FI.

+The increase of the anomalous current with increasing spin-orbit coupling does not mean that the $\phi_{0}$-effect increases with decreasing $l_{\text{so}}$, as shown in Fig. \ref{fig:Phi0hdep}(a).
+The $\phi_{0}$-effect is not solely determined by $I_{1}$, but also by $I_{0}$.
+For small exchange fields ($\gamma_{i}\xi\ll 1$), $a\ll 1$, the anomalous phase $\phi_{0}$ is almost independent of $l_{\text{so}}$, consistent with Eq. \ref{eq:Phi0Ana}.